WSU-kduncan/ceg3120-FromMe2You/Projects/Project1/README.md

     - The second set is the permissions of the group
     - The last set is the permissions of anyone who is not the owner or within its assigned group

-    A permissions can be changed using the chmod command.
+    Permissions can be changed using the chmod command.
 Only use sudo if it requires.

     chmod sets permission based on a 3-digit number 3rd digit: Owner's Permissions